NikLi66/simple-implementation-of-Densenet/README.md

 # Training details

-The architecture of my model is referred to DenseNet-169.
-There are four dense blocks and size of each is 6,12,24,16.
-The grow rate is 24.
-I apply heavy transformations including horizontal flip, rotation(from -45 to 45 degree), color jitter and random crop.
-I normalize the input by mean=[0.485, 0.456, 0.406],std=[0.229, 0.224, 0.225] which are common mean-std values from ImageNet.
+The architecture of my model consists of 3 blocks, size of each is 16(i.e L=100).
+I do not apply heavy transformations excepts horizontal flip.
+I normalize the input by mean=(0.4914, 0.4822, 0.4465),std=(0.2023, 0.1994, 0.2010) which are common mean-std values used in CIFAR-10.

 The optimizer selected is SGD with 0.9 Nesterov momentum and 1e-4 weight decay.
-The learning rate is 0.01, although changing learning rate at different proportions of total epochs might obtain a better performance.
-I do not provide Dropout in my model since the dataset is not large.
-This idea comes from the research result of [Data augmentation instead of explicit regularization](https://arxiv.org/abs/1806.03852), data augmentation is better than regularizations especially on smaller dataset.
+The initial learning rate is 0.1 and divided by 10 at 50% and 75% of total epochs, respectively.
+Dropout is provided after each convolutional layer except the first one.
+However, the idea comes from [Data augmentation instead of explicit regularization](https://arxiv.org/abs/1806.03852) demonstrates that data augmentation is better than regularizations especially on smaller dataset.
 I would like to reappear this in the further works.

-For time efficiency, the total epochs are 200 (300 in the original paper) and the batch size is 64.
+The total epochs are 300 (300 in the original paper) and the batch size is 64.
 Some researchers demonstrate that too large of batch size will lead to poor generalization.
-The size of validation set is 0.2 of the whole training set.

-# Description of Dataset

-This dataset is given by my lecturer [Alan Blair](https://www.cse.unsw.edu.au/~blair/).
-But I believe there is an original source for this dataset online.
-The task is to classify the different characters in cartoon Simpson Family.
-There are 14 characters in the dataset.
-The size of input image is 64 by 64.
-The number of channel is 3 although the images look like grayscale images.
+All of my selections of hyperparameters are following the implementation details from [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993).
+This project aims to reappear the similar result.

-# Result
+# Environment and Result

+I run my model on CUDA.
+The version of torch is 1.8.1 and torchvision is 0.9.1.

-The accuracy on validation set could reach around 96%.
+The accuracy on training set could finally reach around 96%.
 The accuracy test on selected 700 test samples is 97.14%.

+# Discussion
+My implemention still have many issues.
+The input channel of linear layer(i.e classifier) could not be calculated automatically.
+This requires setting the size of input image as a parameter of my model and calculate the input channel of classifier by the number of dense blocks.
+Furthermore, the output channel of the first conv layer is default by double grow rate.
+This should be set as a parameter of DenseNet model.